BioSTEAMDevelopmentGroup/biosteam/docs/contributing/SECURITY.rst

 Reporting
 ---------
-Please report security issues privately by email to any of the project's maintainers rather than through the public issue tracker.
+Please report security issues privately using `GitHub's Security Advisories feature <https://github.com/BioSTEAMDevelopmentGroup/biosteam/security/advisories?state=Triage>`_ rather than through the public issue tracker.
 Security reports are reviewed by the BioSTEAM maintainers and, when appropriate, a fix will be developed and released through a supported BioSTEAM version.